 - Use sea salt instead of kosher salt.

-- Add some dark chocolate chips or cacao nibs for a chocolate chip banana bread taste
+- Add dark chocolate chips or cacao nibs for a taste of chocolate chip banana bread.

 Substitute almond extract for the vanilla extract. - Add peanut butter or almond butter for peanut butter banana bread taste.